sadiqalkass/DailyJournal/README.md

 ## ⚙️ Methodology

 - **Journal Entries** – Backend with Node.js, secure storage with MongoDB/MySQL, authentication for privacy.
-- **Task Scheduling** – Frontend with HTML, CSS, JavaScript, and EJS for interactivity.
+- **Task Scheduling** – Frontend with HTML, CSS, Bootstarp,  JavaScript, and EJS for interactivity.
 - **User Interface** – Clean UI with usability testing and responsive design.
 - **Data Privacy** – Secure handling with Node.js and user-controlled entries.